 A few areas to focus on:

-Keep Evolving Your Data Analytics Process and Best Practices
+Keep Evolving Your Data Analytics Best Practices and Processes

 Again, you want to make sure you stay focused on those same goals you defined at the start of this process.
 Ask yourself (and your team) the following questions to benchmark your progress: